knowledge-computing/mapkurator-system/README.md

 mapKurator is a fully automatic pipeline developed by the [**Knowledge Computing Lab**](https://knowledge-computing.github.io/) at the **University of Minnesota** to process a large number of scanned historical map images.
 Outputs include the recognized text labels, label bounding polygons, labels after post-OCR correction, and a geo-entity identifier from OpenStreetMap.

+### mapKurator textspotter repository
+Please refer to this link to check all the spotter models in mapKurator : [https://github.com/knowledge-computing/mapkurator-spotter](https://github.com/knowledge-computing/mapkurator-spotter)

 ---------

 ## Data Card - Derived Dataset Processed by mapKurator System